 These certainly are strange and challenging times we are living in.
 First and foremost, I hope that you are all well and staying safe.
-My office has been closed since mid-March.
-I now want to let you know that we have re-opened the office as of Monday, June 1st and you can reach me or a staff member at the regular office number (212) 876-2200.
+My office is now open and you can reach me or a staff member at the regular office number (212) 876-2200.

 To my established patients -this enforced separation has reminded me yet again of how much I value being entrusted with your care and how privileged and honored I am to be your physician.
 Truly, I cannot wait to see you all again.
 I hope that you are well and “social distancing” to protect yourselves and your loved ones.
 Please stay safe and do not hesitate to get in touch.
 To potential new patients – I realize how disconcerting it must be to start with a new doctor at this time.
 Please know that I and my staff will do whatever we can to allow you to feel comfortable and confident with our practice.

-I also want to let you all know the extra steps we are taking to insure a safe and comfortable environment for everyone.
+I also want to let you all know the extra steps we have taken to insure a safe and comfortable environment for everyone.
 Your health, safety, and well-being and that of my staff are my primary concerns.
-We will be making changes to accommodate our new circumstances and we will be adhering to or exceeding all guidelines we have received from our hospital (Mount Sinai) and the New York City and State Health Departments with regard to re-opening ambulatory offices.
+We have made changes to accommodate our new circumstances and we are adhering to or exceeding all guidelines we have received from our hospital (Mount Sinai) and the New York City and State Health Departments with regard to re-opening ambulatory offices.

-- We will be adjusting the schedule and allocating extra time to eliminate any congregation of patients in the waiting area to maintain social distancing both from other patients and from administrative staff.
+- We have adjusted the schedule and allocated extra time to eliminate any congregation of patients in the waiting area to maintain social distancing both from other patients and from administrative staff.
 We are asking patients to please make every effort to be on time for appointments.
 If you are significantly early you will be asked to please wait outside and call the office to see if you can be accommodated sooner.
 Our goal is to eliminate the use of the waiting room completely and to escort patients to an exam room immediately upon checking into the office.

 - Patients will be required to wear masks upon entering the building.
 This is also a requirement of our building and so no one will be allowed to enter the building or our office without a mask.